gnsmrky/pytorch-fast-neural-style-for-web/README.md

 The newly trained model files are provided in `saved_models_nc16` folder.
 Specify `--num-channels 16` when running inference eval with reduced network model files.
 The corresponding exported ONNX model files for 128x128 and 256x256 content image size are in `saved_onnx_nc16` folder.
 (Due to fewer channels, the `--batch-size=1 (default is 4)` was used when doing training so style features are not batch normalized as much.)

-Also listed here is the model using `--num-channels 8`.
+Also listed here is the model using `--num-channels 8`, the result is still quite similar.
+Yet the model size is reduced by ~16 times, or just ~6.25% of the original model!

 ### Model comparison: